Hikes on the Big Island of Hawai‘i

 |525||Pu‘u Loa Petroglyphs Trail|

 This hike in Hawai‘i Volcanoes National Park traverses an old lava flow to a boardwalk loop within a special area of preserved petroglyphs.

 |530||Hōlei Sea Arch|

 This brief hike in Hawai‘i Volcanoes National Park crosses a basalt bluff to a landmark sea arch extending into the ocean.

-Viewpoints on the Big Island of Hawai‘i
+Points of Interest on the Big Island of Hawai‘i